travelgateX/documentation-site/content/travelgatex/overview.md

    POST\
    -H "Content-Type: application/json" \
    -H "Authorization: Apikey q8ggxpoVDW76Kw918hwnnRvxlZmAP2QZ"  \
-   --data '{"query":"{searchStatusService{code description}}"}' \
+   --data '{"query":"{hotelX{searchStatusService{code description}}}"}' \
    --compressed \
    https://api.travelgatex.com
 ```

-## Viewing the Graph
+## Graph Reference

+There are several ways to know about our graph:

+* [Reference Documentation](/reference) renders TravelgateX graph in a pretty HTML documentation.
+* [Schema Definition](https://api.travelgatex.com) allows interactive, multi-column schema documentation.
-[Graphql-voyager](https://api.travelgatex.com/voyager) displays [our GraphQL API](https://api.travelgatex.com) in an interactive graph to help you understand its structure.
+* [Graphql-voyager](https://api.travelgatex.com/voyager) displays [our GraphQL API](https://api.travelgatex.com) in an interactive graph to help you understand its structure.

-> * Quick navigation on graph
-> * Left panel which provides more detailed information about every type
-> * "Skip Relay" option that simplifies graph by removing Relay wrapper classes
-> * Ability to choose any type to be a root of the graph

-{{<figure src="/images/voyager.gif" link="https://api.travelgatex.com/voyager"  alt="TravelgateX Schema Documentation">}}

 ## Examples

 We share [GraphQL Playgrounds](https://github.com/graphcool/graphql-playground) with common scenarios using products.
-Playgrounds are shared in [product](/product/) reference sections, for example you can use [ConnectX Hotel Playground](https://graphqlbin.com/JYRtB)
+Playgrounds are shared per product, for example you can use [HotelX Hotel Playground](https://graphqlbin.com/JYRtB)

 Keep in mind that it's important to use the correct Headers.
 If you wish to use test headers, insert `"Authorization":"Apikey q8ggxpoVDW76Kw918hwnnRvxlZmAP2QZ"`